mdaemon-technologies/rsa-message/README.md

 - Throws: Error if no master key is set or user's public key not found

 ### `setMasterAESKeyFromEncrypted(encryptedKey: string, encryptor?: string): Promise<void>`
-Sets the master AES key from an encrypted key received from another user.
+Sets the master AES key from an encrypted key received from another user and immediately validates it by attempting decryption.
 - `encryptedKey`: Base64 encoded encrypted master AES key
 - `encryptor`: Optional user ID who encrypted the key (defaults to "self")

+**Note**: This method is equivalent to `setEncryptedMasterAESKey()` but performs immediate validation by testing decryption.
+Both methods now accept the same parameters for consistency.

 ### `encryptWithMasterAESKey(message: string): Promise<IRSAEncryptedMessage>`
 Encrypts a message using the master AES key (no RSA encryption of AES key).